Kate Bush: Influence

+Bush was one of the singers whom Prince thanked in the liner notes of 1991's Diamonds and Pearls.
+Kirk Hammett of Metallica listed Bush as one of the influences on Master of Puppets.
 According to an unauthorised biography, Courtney Love of Hole listened to Bush among other artists as a teenager.
-Tricky wrote an article about The Kick Inside, saying: "Her music has always sounded like dreamland to me....
+Tricky of Massive Attack wrote an article about The Kick Inside, saying: "Her music has always sounded like dreamland to me....
 I don't believe in God, but if I did, her music would be my bible".
-Suede front-man Brett Anderson stated about Hounds of Love: "I love the way it's a record of two halves, and the second half is a concept record about fear of drowning.
-It's an amazing record to listen to really late at night, unsettling and really jarring".
 John Lydon, better known as Johnny Rotten of the Sex Pistols, declared her work to be "beauty beyond belief".
 Rotten once wrote a song for her, titled "Bird in Hand" (about exploitation of parrots) that Bush rejected.
-Bush was one of the singers whom Prince thanked in the liner notes of 1991's Diamonds and Pearls.
-In December 1989, Robert Smith of the Cure chose "The Sensual World" as his favourite single of the year, The Sensual World as his favourite album of the year, and included "all of Kate Bush" in his list of "the best things about the eighties".
+In 1999, VH1 named Bush the 46th-greatest woman in rock and roll.

 Marianne Faithfull mentioned Bush's four-octave range should be regarded as a "national treasure".
 "My favourite instrument in the whole world is the human female voice, and Kate Bush is one of the reasons why.
 It is, by far, a Stradivarius," Faithfull says.
 "Which is why she rarely deals with the press or isn't in a rush to record.
 She's one of the few who can be above all that."
-Kele Okereke of Bloc Party said about "Hounds of Love": "The first time I heard it I was sitting in a reclining sofa.
-As the beat started I was transported somewhere else.
-Her voice, the imagery, the huge drum sound: it seemed to capture everything for me.
-As a songwriter you're constantly chasing that feeling".
-Elton John cited Bush's duet with Gabriel, "Don't Give Up", for helping him to become sober, particularly Bush's lyric, "Rest your head.
-You worry too much.
-It's going to be all right.
-When times get rough you can fall back on us.
-Don't give up."
-He states, "she [Bush] played a big part in my rebirth."
+Enya praised Bush in a similar manner: "When you think of Kate Bush, you think of the music, not the headlines."
 Rufus Wainwright named Bush one of his top ten gay icons.
 Outside music, Bush has been an inspiration to several fashion designers, including Hussein Chalayan.
-In 2020, Harry Potter author J. K. Rowling chose Bush's 1985 song "Cloudbusting" as the first of ten songs on Ken Bruce's BBC Radio 2 show Tracks Of My Years as it reminded her of her student years.
 In 1998 an asteroid was named after Bush.